Hairabiika/Basics/Exams/README.md

-Excercises for exams in basic c#
+Excercises for exam in basic c#